Sollimann/bonsai/examples/README.md

 ## WebSocket visualizer (live tree inspector)

 A live web-based visualizer for a running behavior tree.
-The example builds a 30-node tree (including one `ReactiveSequence` and one `ReactiveSelect`, both rendered with a dashed circle outline), enabling the visualizer via a single API call `BT::with_telemetry(8910)`, and re-ticks every ~400 ms so leaf statuses (green / yellow / red) and the running-path highlight animate continuously.
+The example builds a 30-node tree (one `ReactiveSequence` and one `ReactiveSelect` included, both drawn with a dashed circle), enables the visualizer via a single API call `BT::with_telemetry(8910)`, and re-ticks every ~400 ms so leaf statuses (green / yellow / red) and the running-path highlight animate continuously.

 To see it in example, run the following command: